urbanairship/airship-flutter/DEV_README.md

 `./scripts/update_version NEW_VERSION`

-### Generate documentations
+### Documentations

-To generate the API documentations for flutter, use the generate_docs script by running the following command at the project root directory:
+To generate the API documentations for flutter, use the docs script by running the following command at the project root directory:

-`./scripts/generate_docs.sh`
+`./scripts/docs.sh -g`

+To upload the API documentations to google cloud, use the docs script by running the following command at the project root directory:

+`./scripts/docs.sh -u`

 ### Plugin Structure